 December is Order of St. Ignatius Month

 The month of December every year is designated as Order of St. Ignatius month, in conjunction with the feast day of St. Ignatius on December 20.
 The Order is the philanthropic arm of the Antiochian Archdiocese and one of its most vital lay ministries, under the guidance of Metropolitan Philip and the Archdiocese Board of Trustees.
-Currently, there are nearly 4,000 members supporting approximately 38% of the Archdiocese's budget, as well as a host of other worthy causes including: camping and college conference scholarships, married seminarian assistance, Antiochian Village, Teen SOYO Special Olympics, theological and religious education, clergy retirement, Project Mexico, International Orthodox Christian Charities (IOCC), The Treehouse Family Ministry, and Orthodox Christian Fellowship (OCF).
+Currently, there are nearly 3,000 active members supporting approximately 38% of the Archdiocese's budget, as well as a host of other worthy causes including: camping and college conference scholarships, married seminarian assistance, Antiochian Village, Teen SOYO Special Olympics, theological and religious education, clergy retirement, Project Mexico, International Orthodox Christian Charities (IOCC), The Treehouse Family Ministry, and Orthodox Christian Fellowship (OCF).

 Dr. Hebeka added, "If you want to learn more about the Order, please ask your pastor or talk to the Order Ambassador in your parish or to a member of the Order.
 If you are not a member, I hope you will join us and enjoy seeing the fruit of your contribution to the Order of St. Ignatius.
-Perhaps eventually you will become part of the Governing Council, and get to meet the wonderful brothers and sisters I have described above."
+Perhaps eventually you will become part of the Governing Council, and get to meet the wonderful brothers and sisters I have described."

 Read stories about Order of St. Ignatius members in action, in "Works of the Order."